Dan Buckner: Professional career

-Arizona Cardinals
+Arizona Cardinals (first stint)

-On April 27, 2013, he signed with the Arizona Cardinals as an undrafted free agent following the 2013 NFL Draft.
-He was released on September 21, 2013.
+On April 27, 2013, Buckner signed with the Arizona Cardinals as an undrafted free agent following the 2013 NFL draft and then released at the end of camp.
+He was signed to the practice squad on September 17, 2013 and released a few days later on September 21.

 Tampa Bay Buccaneers

-On September 24, 2013, he was signed to the Tampa Bay Buccaneers' practice squad.
+On September 24, 2013, Buckner was signed to the Tampa Bay Buccaneers' practice squad and then released on October 1st.